hoodaajay99/cryptography-openssl-kernel-crypto/docs/04-Cryptography-Introduction/06-Common-Terms-in-Cryptography.md

 > Private Key Cryptography is also called Secret Key Cryptography or Private Key Encryption

-## Public Key Cryptography
+## Public Key Cryptography (Asymmetric Encryption)

-Public Key cryptography, or asymmetric cryptography, is a cryptographic system that uses pairs of keys: public keys which may be disseminated widely, and private keys which are known only to the owner.
+Public Key cryptography, or asymmetric cryptography, is a cryptographic system that uses pairs of keys: public keys which may be shared publicly, and private keys which are known only to the owner.

+Public and Private keys are mathematically related.
+If Private Key is used for Encryption, corresponding Public Key should be used for Decryption and vice versa.

 > Public Key Cryptography is also called as Asymmetric Key Cryptography or Public Key Encryption